dfberry/auth0-ember2-custom-UI/README.md

 <h3>auth0 Login via Lock Widget</h3>
 <input id="btn-login" class="btn-login" type="submit" value="Login"/>

+* make sure test passes for login text - just to make sure any tests pass

 * create place for auth0 config settings: why do some samples have 2 settings and some have more than 2 and how do I know which I need for my exact auth0 app?
 * add session to ember